ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Mitral Regurgitation.md

 - resistance to LV emptying (**LV afterload) is reduced** in patients with MR
 - LV decompress into LA --> reduced LV size in systole --> rapid decline in LV tension
 - initial compensation --> more complete LV emptying
-- as regurgitation increase --> increased LV volume
+- as regurgitation increase --> increased LV volume --> reduced forward CO
+- increased LV compliance --> diastolic pressure not increased until late
+-